ChrisPerkinsUK/docker-compose-gogs/README.md

 ## What is Gogs

 Gogs is a selfhosted Git Service.
-It is lightwieght and ideal for running on your local machine or over a local network.
+It is lightweight and ideal for running on your local machine or over a local network.
 This installation does not support HTTPS but is effective and can serve as a part of a local component of a CICD system.

 Official website:        https://gogs.io \
 Gogs Documentation:      https://gogs.io/docs \